 As protectors of society, first responders sometimes find it difficult to reach out for support, partly because their workplace culture fosters a belief that seeking help is a sign of weakness.

-RCMP Members – We may submit invoices for psychotherapy sessions, offered by Charlaine, directly to RCMP Health Services.
+RCMP Members – We may submit invoices for psychotherapy sessions, offered by Charlaine and Associates, directly to RCMP Health Services.

 Road to Mental Wellness

 Asking for help takes courage and strength.
 It is vitally important, as symptoms may persist or increase if ignored.
 More importantly, you can heal, or learn to manage symptoms and live a healthy life.
 As you care for your mental wellness through counselling, you will learn to manage the stress and emotions experienced on the job.
 You will develop skills to prevent further harm.
 This may help to strengthen your relationships – with your partner, children, and friends.

 Our practice supports first responders and the mental health challenges you face.
 Our focus is trauma-informed therapy using proven treatments – Trauma informed Cognitive Behavioural Therapy (CBT), integrated mindfulness practice, and EMDR – Eye Movement Desensitization Reprocessing therapy.
 A mental wellness focus includes learning skills and trauma-informed information.
 Gaining insight into the effects of your profession on your body and physiological, emotional, and psychological systems is part of the healing.

 I have completed the Occupational Awareness Training and I am endorsed by the BC Professional Fire Fighters Association (BCPFFA).